Mitrajeet-Golsangi/Mitrajeet-Golsangi/README.md

 ### Hi there 👋,

-I am Mitrajeet Golsangi, a student at VIT Pune
+I am Mitrajeet Golsangi, a Software Developer.
 I love problem solving and web development

 ### ⚙️ Tools I use